Pro-GenAI/Agent-Action-Classifier/README.md

 <h4 align="center"><em>Safe actions for safe AI</em></h4>
 </p>

-A neural network model to classify actions proposed by autonomous AI agents as harmful or safe.
+Increasing usage of LLM Agents and MCP leads to the usage of harmful tools and harmful usage of tools.
+Action Guard uses a neural network model to classify actions proposed by autonomous AI agents as harmful or safe.
 The model has been based on a small dataset of labeled examples.
 The work aims to enhance the safety and reliability of AI agents by preventing them from executing actions that are potentially harmful, unethical, or violate predefined guidelines.

 [![Preprint](https://img.shields.io/badge/Paper-PDF-FFF7CC?style=for-the-badge&logo=files)](./assets/paper-ActionClassifier.pdf)
 [![AI](https://img.shields.io/badge/AI-C21B00?style=for-the-badge&logo=openaigym&logoColor=white)]()